ecmwf/climetlab/docs/contributing/normalize.rst

 How to use
 ----------

-- How to ensure that the value in the function belong to a list ?
+- How to ensure that the value in the function belongs to a list?

     .. code-block:: python